 The future involves delivering improvements in customer service, securing a sustainable cost base and deploying efficient new technologies.

-The Statement of Intent indicates TPCL will continue its high focus on customer service, safety, reliability, efficiency and power quality, which is managed and delivered through the Business Plan.
+TPCL will continue its high focus on customer service, safety, reliability, efficiency and power quality, which is managed and delivered through the Business Plan and Statement of Intent.